Heeley F.C.: History

-Heeley were one of the major teams in the area during the 1860s and 70s.
+Heeley was one of the major teams in the area during the 1860s and 70s.
 The club was founded by attendees of the Christ Church in Heeley, in 1862 and played to the Sheffield rules until the merger with the Football Association in 1877.
 The club was named after the Sheffield suburb of the same name; until 1870 the club played at Wellsbrook Park before moving to Meersbrook.

 Heeley was involved in the formation of the Sheffield Football Association and played in the Youdan Cup.
 They built a fierce rivalry with The Wednesday, and met them in the first ever final of the Sheffield Challenge Cup at Bramall Lane, losing 3–4 after extra-time.
 They would go on to lose a further four Challenge Cup finals, but did win the final in 1882, putting five goals past an ower-awed Pye Bank in the final.
 One player, Billy Betts, had impressed Heeley so much that it persuaded Betts to join.

 Their best player was Jack Hunter who played seven times for England and captained them once.
 They also had Peter Andrews, a Scottish International who played against England in 1875.
 Jack Hudson started his career at Heeley before joining Sheffield and then The Wednesday, and made one appearance for England.